1987 West Bengal Legislative Assembly election: Gorkhaland issue

 Whilst an accord had been struck between Gandhi and Gorkha National Liberation Front leader Subhash Ghisingh ahead of the polls, violence escalated in the Darjeeling hills.
 In the run-up to the polls, several policemen were killed in the area.

+Seat Allotment

 Results

 The Left Front won 251 out of 294 seats.
 It obtained 13,918,403 votes (52.96% of the statewide vote).

+It was the last time till date that the Indian National Congress contested without being in any alliance in West Bengal's state elections.